Efficiently Guiding Imitation Learning Agents with Human Gaze: Approach

-The loss function adds a penalty if activations from none of the convolutional filters are non-zero on areas where the demonstrator's gaze fixates during game play.
-If activations are non-zero in other areas where the demonstrator does not focus, there is no penalty.
-This is because only regions of the gaze map which have a non-zero value contribute to the auxiliary loss, and other regions of the convolutional output which are not fixated on by the demonstrator do not effect the loss term.
-Hence, our loss term encourages \textit{coverage} of the demonstrator's attention space.
-The magnitude of penalty is computed using a smoothed (Equations \ref{eq:3}, \ref{eq:4} with $\epsilon=1e^{-10}$) KL divergence term between the normalized gaze map and the collapsed and normalized convolutional map, and is then weighted by the amount of gaze fixation an image region gets (Equation \ref{eq:1}).
-Instead of forcing the filter weights to exactly match the demonstrator's gaze, CGL guides the network to focus on aspects of the state space which might be missed by the network, for example, areas of the image which are not feature-rich but are critical for decision-making, eventually leading to better performance.
+CGL adds a penalty if activations from none of the convolutional filters are high on areas where the demonstrator's gaze fixates during gameplay.
+Only regions of the gaze map which have a non-zero value contribute to the auxiliary loss, and other regions of the convolutional output which are not fixated on by the demonstrator do not affect the loss term.
+Hence, our loss term encourages \textit{coverage} of the demonstrator's attended regions.
+This is because unattended regions may also contain information necessary for decision-making \citep{petrosino2013selective}.

+The magnitude of the penalty is computed using a smoothed ($\epsilon=2.2204E^{-16}$) KL divergence term between the normalized gaze map and the collapsed and normalized convolutional map, and is then weighted by the amount of gaze fixation an image region gets (Equation \ref{eq:1}).
+Instead of forcing the filter weights to exactly match the demonstrator's gaze, CGL guides the network to focus on aspects of the state space which might be missed by the network, for example, areas of the image which are not feature-rich but are critical for decision-making (e.g., the ball in Fig.~\ref{fig:greydanus}(a)), eventually leading to better performance.
 A loss function which encourages a network to attend proportional to the human's gaze frequency instead, will be more restrictive.